Ganymede is Jupiter's largest moon and is also the largest moon in the entire solar system.

 It is bigger than both Mercury and dwarf planet Pluto and only slightly smaller than Mars.
 The moon likely has a salty ocean underneath its icy surface, making it a potential location for life.

 Ganymede is the primary target for the European Space Agency's (ESA's) Jupiter icy moon explorer mission (JUICE) that launched on April 14, 2023, at 8:14 a.m.
 EDT (1214 GMT) and is expected to arrive in the Jovian neighborhood in December 2031.

 Facts about Ganymede

-Distance from Jupiter: Ganymede is the seventh moon and third Galilean satellite outward from Jupiter, orbiting at about 665,000 miles (1.070 million km).
+Ganymede is the seventh moon and third Galilean satellite outward from Jupiter, orbiting at about 665,000 miles (1,070 million kilometers).
 It takes Ganymede about seven Earth days to orbit Jupiter.

-Size: Ganymede's mean radius is 1,635 miles (2,631.2 km).
-Due to its size, Ganymede can be viewed with the naked eye.
-Early Chinese astronomical records show the discovery of a moon of Jupiter, mostly likely the first observation of Ganymede.
+Ganymede's mean radius is 1,635 miles (2,631.2 km).
 Although Ganymede is larger than Mercury it only has half its mass, classifying it as low density.